jsheroes/website/src/content/blog/why-speak-at-jsheroes.md

 We did hikes, picnics and barbeques in the past, and you can feel the vibes around those in the images below.
 This is personally my favorite day of the whole event.

-WIP Pics

 ## Call for papers

-WIP section

-If the arguments here convinced you JSHeroes is the right conference for your talk, we’d love to see you [submit a proposal](TODO: cfp link) until the end of December.
+If the arguments here convinced you JSHeroes is the right conference for you and your talk, we’d love to see you [submit a proposal](/speak) until the end of December.
+And if you want to learn more about how to write a good proposal, my colleague Jeremias, from the content team, wrote [this great article](blog/how-to-write-a-good-talk-proposal) on that topic.